Sebana02/Sparky/README.md

    This will start the bot in development mode.
 The bot will automatically reload when you save changes to the code.

-8. The bot should now be running and connected to your Discord server!
+9. The bot should now be running and connected to your Discord server!
+You can now use the bot by typing `/` in the chat to see a list of available commands.

-9. To shut down the bot, press `Ctrl + C` in the terminal where the bot is running.
+10. To shut down the bot, press `Ctrl + C` in the terminal where the bot is running.

 ---